-Dry brushing your teeth is an easy practice that skips the use of water or toothpaste.
+Dry brushing your teeth is a simple oral care method that uses only a toothbrush, without water or toothpaste.

 1. Exploring the History and Origins of Dry Brushing